odinuv/web/en/apv/walkthrough/database/index.md

 INSERT query, then it is the same as if you listed it with the `DEFAULT` keyword.
 Then it depends on the definition of the column:

-- If the column has a default value, than that value is inserted.
+- If the column has a default value, then that value is inserted.
-- If the column has not a default value then:
+- If the column has not a default value, then:
     - If the column allows NULLs, no value is inserted (NULL).
     - If the column requires a value (defined as `NOT NULL`), an error is raised -- a required value for the table column was not provided in the INSERT query

 #### Working with Dates
-Although dates are printed as string, the database server stores them in a [timestamp format](todo).
+Although dates are printed as strings, the database server stores them in a [timestamp format](todo).
 When inserting a date, you must make sure that the server understands it correctly by either: